Gyms can reopen as soon as Aug. 24, Cuomo says; movie theaters still in limbo

-NEW YORK — After closing in mid-March, gyms across the state are more than eager to reopen.
-Beginning next week, they will finally get the chance to do so, Gov. Andrew M. Cuomo announced Monday.
+“Gyms are one of the areas you have to be very careful and we know that,” Gov. Cuomo said Monday afternoon.
+“If it’s not done right, it can be a problem, and we’ve see that.

+“It’s an area of concern — that’s why we went slow on it.”

-Gyms are able to reopen as soon as Aug.
-24, but localities must open them by Sept.
-2, the governor added.
-Localities must inspect gyms before they can reopen, or within two weeks of their reopening to be sure the facilities are meeting all the necessary requirements.
+Localities must inspect gyms before they can reopen, or within two weeks of their reopening, to be sure the facilities are meeting all the necessary requirements.
 This variation is done to give localities time to get inspections done if needed.

-Local health departments must inspect before or within two weeks of gyms reopenings to make sure guidelines are in place.
+Local health departments must inspect gym reopenings by Sept.
+2 to make sure guidelines are in place.
+Counties will determine if indoor exercise classes are permitted.

-Gyms are only able to operate at 33 percent capacity, and masks will be mandatory at all times when in the facilities.
+Gyms will operate at 33 percent capacity, and masks will be mandatory for patrons at all times.
+The gym must have a HVAC air circulation system with a MERV-13 filter installed, which helps to filter out airborne coronavirus particles.

-Upon entering and exiting a gym, everyone must sign in and out so contact tracing can be implemented if there’s a spread of the coronavirus.
+Patrons must sign in and out when entering or exiting a gym to streamline contact tracing if there’s a spread of the virus.

 “The gyms are going to say these are difficult guidelines, and they are,” the governor said.
 “The masks are so effective and it’s such a sin that this nation still has not mandated masks.”

-The governor did not provided further information on when movie theaters across the state can reopen.
+Gov. Cuomo did not provide further information on when movie theaters across the state can reopen.

 Welcome to the discussion.